-Your group of 12 participants is split into groups of three for meal prep and it’s your crews turn on the kitchen roster.
+Your group of twelve is split into groups of three for meal prep and it’s your crews turn on the kitchen roster.
 You skip back down the hill and go to the woolshed – a barn-like structure where sheep were once shorn, and now used as your kitchen and living room for a week.
 You make coffee, cut fruit for fruit salad, put out cereals and bread for toast.
 You also put out the makings of lunch.

 Digging your lunchbox out of your daypack you make lunch, pack it away, then enjoy breakfast, sitting in the morning sun, gazing out at the sand dunes and hearing the boom and schhhh of waves gently breaking on the beach.
 You are on day six of the program and feel like you’ve been here forever – the days are so long.
 Arriving in Auckland, full of nerves, less than a week previous, feels like half a lifetime ago.
 You got to know your group-mates quickly and are now really seeing peoples personalities come out.
 It’s fun.